 Getting to Grips with a Higher Power

-A higher power: A bewildering concept for an agnostic alcoholic
+A higher power; a bewildering idea for an agnostic

-AA believes that the alcoholic is powerless over alcohol.
-He needs Gods intervention to give him the power to stay sober and recreate his life.
-I convinced myself that I couldn’t use any conception of a higher power, I was defeated before I even started.
-In my lack of awareness about my illness, I decided that I may as well not bother doing the steps.
-That decision almost cost me my life.
+The traditional view of AA is that alcoholics are powerless over alcohol.
+They need a higher power to stay sober and recreate their lives.
+I convinced myself that I couldn’t use any conception of a higher power; I felt defeated before I even started.
+In my ignorance of the alcoholic illness, I decided not to bother doing the steps.
+This decision almost cost me my life.
 What followed was thirteen years of relapse.
 I almost died on several occasions.
-Eventually, I admitted that I was obviously not a very effective higher power for my own life.
-If I wanted to save my life, I would need to find a power greater than myself to help me with my powerlessness.
+Eventually, I admitted that I was not a very effective higher power for my own life.
+If I wanted to save myself, I would need a greater power to overcome my powerlessness.

-I made some limited progress with some of the other steps.
+I made some limited progress with the other steps.
 Amazingly, I managed to get twelve years of abstinence from alcohol.
-I cannot say that my sobriety was a happy experience and it became clear that I would have to find a way of dealing with all my resentments.
-Unquestionably, I was a tortured soul as a dry alcoholic.
-My survival depended on finding a way to work these steps without a belief in God or any invisible higher power.
-It was when I was twelve years away from my last relapse, that I had the experience that I am about to share with you.
+I cannot say that my sobriety was a happy experience.
+It became increasingly clear that I would have to find a way of dealing with my resentments.
+I was angry and undoubtedly a tortured soul as a dry alcoholic.
+My survival depended on finding a way to resolve my conflicted inner world.
+It was when I was twelve years away from my last relapse that I had the experience that I am about to share with you.

-Following twenty-five years in the program, I was invited to a social gathering of polish AA members in London.
-Despite being born in England, I could speak and understand Polish as my parents came to England from Poland after the war.
-To this gathering of Polish AA members was invited a well known Polish psychiatrist by the name of Dr Bohdan Woronowicz.
-He is recognized as a pioneer in the treatment of alcoholism and drug addiction in his country.
-He favours the twelve-step approach to recovery.
-The meeting to which he was invited was not an AA meeting but a talk.
-People asked questions and he offered answers about his professional opinion about the successful treatment for alcoholics.
+After twenty-five years in the program, I was invited to a social gathering of Polish AA members in London.
+Despite being born in England, I could speak and understand the language.
+My parents came to England from Poland after the war.
+A well-known Polish psychiatrist named Dr Bohdan Woronowicz attended this gathering of AA members.
+He is a pioneer in the treatment of alcoholism and drug addiction in Poland.
+This clinician favors the twelve-step approach to recovery.
+The meeting to which Dr Woronowicz was invited was not an AA meeting but a talk.
+People asked questions, and he offered answers regarding the successful treatment of alcoholics.

-A housewife walks into her kitchen one morning and is shocked to find the entire kitchen floor flooded with water.
+A housewife walks into her kitchen one morning, shocked to find the entire kitchen floor flooded with water.
 The water is rising fast.
 It’s only a matter of time before it spills out into the rest of the house.
 It is sure to ruin the carpets and all the furniture.
 Understandably, she goes into total panic and despair.
 She acknowledges her powerlessness over the situation.
-Realising that her home life is about to become completely unmanageable, she reaches for the phone and calls a plumber.
+Realizing that her home life will become unmanageable, she reaches for the phone and calls a plumber.

-The plumber arrives fairly quickly, finds the leak and stops the water flow.
+The plumber arrives quickly, finds the leak, and stops the water flow.
 He has saved a potentially disastrous situation.
 The psychiatrist then turns to the newcomer.
-“Is not the plumber, in her moment of desperation, a power greater than the housewife”?
-His experience, knowledge and skill were able to avert the crisis she found herself in.
-In a very real and practical way, the plumber was for the housewife, a power greater than herself.
+“Is not the plumber, in her desperation, a power greater than the housewife”?
+His experience, knowledge, and skill were able to avert the crisis she found herself in.
+Authentically and practically, the plumber was, for the housewife, a power greater than herself.
 I was stunned!

-The psychiatrist went on: “Was it actually the plumber that was her higher power?
-Well, “no” he said.
-“It was his knowledge, skill and experience that were all powers greater than the housewife” I immediately wondered if Doctor Woronowicz was alluding to the idea of making an AA sponsor my higher power?
-He didn’t elaborate any more.
-I had to figure the rest out for myself. he said that the twelve-step program gets alcoholics sober when they are unable to do the job alone.
+The psychiatrist said, “Was it the plumber that was her higher power?
+Well, “no,” he said.
+“His knowledge, skill, and experience were all powers greater than the housewife.”
+I immediately wondered if Doctor Woronowicz was alluding to making an AA sponsor my higher power.
+He didn’t elaborate anymore.
+I had to figure the rest out for myself.
+He said that the twelve-step program gets alcoholics sober when they are unable to do the job alone.

 There and then, my understanding of what a higher power could mean changed forever.
-As an agnostic, a higher power could quite simply be the experience, strength and hope of a member who had worked the steps and transformed their lives.
+As an agnostic, a higher power could be the experience, strength, and hope of a member who had worked the steps and transformed their lives.

-The message and not the messenger is a power greater than ourselves
+The message and not the messenger; a greater power.

-I was always warned in AA to never turn another alcoholic into a higher power but what about the message they carried?
-Their knowledge and experience of the AA program was quite clearly a power greater than both of us.
+I was always warned in AA never to turn another alcoholic into a higher power, but what about the message they carried?
+Their knowledge and experience of the AA program were a greater power.
 I was never the same again after that evening.
-I realized that I didn’t need to believe in God or depend on some mysterious, invisible higher power to get well.
+I realized I didn’t need to believe in God or depend on some mysterious, invisible higher power to get well.

-With the doctor’s practical analogy, I sailed through the rest of the steps using the AA group, the program and the suggestions of a sponsor as powers greater than me!
-I have not found it necessary to pick up a drink for the last twenty-two years.
+With the doctor’s practical analogy, I sailed through the rest of the steps using the AA group, the program, and the suggestions of a sponsor as powers greater than me!
+I have not found it necessary to pick up a drink for the last twenty-seven years.
 I came to AA in 1984 and was a serial relapser for more than a decade.
-If I wasn’t drinking, I was running my life on self-will which resulted in a painful dry drunk.
+If I wasn’t drinking, I was running my life on self-will, which resulted in a painful, dry drunk.